-Tinea versicolor is a condition that we see frequently in our clinics at Advanced Dermatology of the Midlands, especially in the summertime.
-The condition involves an overgrowth of a yeast organism (Malassezia type) on the skin, which disrupts pigment production temporarily.
-This is condition usually affects the torso, neck, and/or the arms.
+Tinea versicolor, which is also called pityriasis versicolor, is a common fungal infection that we see frequently in our clinics at Advanced Dermatology of the Midlands, especially in the summertime.
+The condition is caused by a type of fungus and involves an overgrowth of a yeast organism (Malassezia type) on the skin, which disrupts pigment production temporarily.
+Tinea versicolor that develops in people with dark skin may result in the loss of skin color, known as hypopigmentation.
+Depending on the person, skin may appear lighter or darker.
+This skin infection occurs frequently in teens and young adults, as well as those with weakened immune systems, on the torso, neck, and/or the arms.
 Though it is very common, the good news is that it is harmless.
 A common misconception is that it can affect the face when in reality it essentially never shows up in that area.

 Some of us are more predisposed to having tinea versicolor than others.
 Individuals who have more oily skin are more susceptible.
 Also, those of us who frequently get sweaty, either from exercise or other physical activities relating to work, especially working outdoors, tend to be more likely to have tinea versicolor.
 It also generally affects young to middle-aged adults more commonly than any other age group.